Holidays to Paphos give you must-see ruins and dusk-’til-dawn nightlife. Throw in a Blue Flag beach and you’ve got the full works.

 Blue Flag beach

 Paphos has a tiny 150-metre beach all to itself.
 What it lacks in size, though, it makes up for in location – a Medieval castle overlooks the whole place.
 And you get a choice of sunbathing spots.
-The place is split into 2 strips – one’s got sand, the other’s got wooden decking.
+The place is split into two strips – one’s got sand, the other’s got wooden decking.
 As for the sea, it’s worth pointing out it can get a little choppy sometimes.

 You've got some UNESCO big-hitters in Paphos.
 Spare a couple of hours to get round the must-see Tomb of the Kings, where you can duck down stone steps into 1,000-year-old tombs.
 You also get prime examples of Roman architecture, with an amphitheatre and pretty floor mosaics.